Other authors that shaped the structure of my literary work

 Henri Bergson

 My work shares with Bergson a profound critique of mechanistic time and an affirmation of duration (durée) as a lived, creative force.
 Just as Bergson emphasized intuition and the élan vital as paths to understanding life’s dynamism, my literature reveals how true transformation emerges when lived experience, not abstraction, becomes the foundation of knowledge.
-Your personal trajectory echoes Bergson’s call to escape the spatialized, quantified time of modern society and recover inner rhythm and qualitative flow—especially visible in my muscle-up journey, eco-psychology explorations, and Operative Traditions.
+My personal trajectory echoes Bergson’s call to escape the spatialized, quantified time of modern society and recover inner rhythm and qualitative flow—especially visible in my muscle-up journey, eco-psychology explorations, and Operative Traditions.

 Alan Watts